Aston Martin DB7 Vantage V12 For Sale

 The above picture also shows the Touchtronic instrument cluster and steering wheel - and the later turn indicator LEDs added to the cluster.
 The paddle shifters and updated dot matrix gear display were not fitted at this stage.

 Although not standard in some minor detailing ways, this retrofit functions identically to the standard Touchtronic car in that it uses the same gearbox, and gearbox ECU and main loom wiring.
-Consequently it posed no problem as a declared modification with my insurance company.

 I have yet to find anyone who does not prefer the look of my gear surround over the original.